Distilleries

 Recent Developments

-• Producer prices for distilleries declined by 0.8% in November compared to a year ago after rising by just 0.2% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
-Prices for distilleries have been relatively flat since mid-2023 as sales and demand have softened following a run up in the aftermath of the pandemic sparked by the reopening of bars and restaurants.
-Despite weak pricing power, after-tax profits for beverage and tobacco products companies jumped 23.8% year over year in the second quarter of 2024 to record levels, Census Bureau figures show.
-Employment by breweries, wineries, and distilleries grew 2.3% year over year in October, per the BLS.
+• The producer price index (PPI) for distilleries, which measures prices producers receive for their products, fell 0.8% in December compared to a year ago after declining 1.1% in the previous December-versus-December annual comparison, according to the latest US Bureau of Labor Statistics data.
+Prices for distillers have been relatively flat since mid-2023 as sales and demand softened following a steep run up in the aftermath of the pandemic fueled by the reopening of bars and restaurants.
+Amid weak pricing power, after-tax profits for beverage and tobacco products companies fell 11.6% in the third quarter compared to a year ago and 21.2% from Q2 2024, Census Bureau figures show.
+Employment by breweries, wineries, and distilleries grew 5.6% year over year in December, per the BLS.

 • US distillers, already facing the threat of a 50% tariff on American whiskey by the EU at the end of March 2025, could face retaliatory tariffs on tequila and Canadian whisky imposed by Canada and Mexico if president-elect Trump follows through on his threat to slap 25% tariffs on products from those countries unless they stop the flow of drugs and migrants to the US, the Distilled Spirits Council of the United States (DISCUS) warns.
 Under the United States-Mexico-Canada Agreement (USMCA), tequila and Canadian whisky are designated as distinctive products and can only be made in their country of origin.
 Consequently, imposing a tariff on tequila and Canadian whisky won't help boost American jobs because they can’t be produced here.
 Import tariffs on spirits will only serve to raise prices for US consumers and lead to job losses across the hospitality industry, DISCUS warns.